justinrgarrard/world-of-naevis.net/docs/character_creation/race/dwarf.md

 | Stonecunning          | add double your proficiency bonus to Intelligence (History) checks on stonework    |
 | **Dwarven Toughness** | your maximum hit points increases by one additional point for each level you have. |

 Hill dwarves come from impoverished or fallen clans.
-They are driven by a deep need to reclaim their clan's former glory.
+They lack the upbringing of wealthier dwarves, but make up for it with grit and street smarts.